Willy Wonka actor breaks silence on disastrous Willy’s Chocolate Experience

 “There were three Willy Wonkas but I was the most unlucky because I went first and stayed for three and a half hours doing it through either commitment or stupidity.”

-Planning a stand-up tour soon, the Wonka actor originally from Hull said moved to Glasgow to follow his dream of becoming a stand-up comedian after googling what is the funniest city in the UK.
+Planning a stand-up tour soon, the actor, originally from Hull, said he had moved to Glasgow to follow his dream of becoming a stand-up comedian after googling what is the funniest city in the UK.

 “We as actors were brought in last minute and we just did our best for the kids.”